garden-io/garden/docs/using-garden/in-cluster-building.md

-# Building images in remote clusters
+# Building images in remote Kubernetes clusters

 One of Garden's most powerful features is the ability to build images in your Kubernetes development cluster, thus avoiding the need for local Kubernetes clusters.
 This guide covers the requirements for in-cluster building and how to set it up.

-This guide assumes you've already read through the [Remote Clusters](./remote-clusters.md) guide.
+This guide assumes you've already read through the [Remote Kubernetes](./remote-kubernetes.md) guide.

 ## Security considerations